 The new sensor will be capable of recording 4K movies at 90 frames-per-second.
 That takes care of both photos and videos.
 Samples of the sensor will be shipped from September, and thusly is expected to be found in the smartphone cameras by next year.

 One factor where the cameras in the phones will not be able to catch up with DSLR cameras is that of the zoom capability.
-Smartphones don’t have enough space for being equipped with the necessary optics that is found in DSLR camera.
+Smartphones don’t have enough space to be equipped with the necessary optics found in DSLR cameras.
 Therefore, the comparison is still way off, but it seems smartphone cameras are starting to be in pursuit of the set standard.